User Guide

 Select Swap Snap Windows from the Snap Layouts menu to reverse the order of all snapped windows.
 In a left/right layout, the left and right windows swap places.

-If you want a particular window to stay put while everything else opens in the other slot, you can make its slot exclusive.
-For example, you might keep Chrome locked to the right side of the screen so that every new app you open goes to the left.
+If you want a particular window to stay put in a specific slot while everything else cycles through the remaining slots, you can lock it.
+For example, keep Chrome locked to the right side of a Left/Right layout so that every new app you open goes to the left.

-While a slot is locked, every new window you open or bring up from the taskbar will be directed to the other slot instead.
-The locked window keeps exclusive use of its space.
+A tick appears next to the locked slot so you can see what's pinned where.
+While a slot is locked, every new window you open or bring up from the taskbar is directed to one of the unlocked slots instead.

 Tip: Locking is especially useful with the Two Windows layout.
 Keep your browser on one side and let everything else cycle through the other side without ever covering it.